XpressAI/xircuits.io/docs/xircuits-components/general-components/Literal & Hyperparameters Components.md

 # Literal & Hyperparameters Components

-To supply your Xpipes components with customizable parameters, we provide literal and hyperparameter components.The main difference between them can be observed in the generated code.
+To supply your Xircuits components with customizable parameters, we provide literal and hyperparameter components.The main difference between them can be observed in the generated code.
 Consider the training_epoch parameter in the TrainImageClassifier component below.

 ![SampleTraining](SampleTraining.png)